atomone-hub/genesis/README.md

 AtomOne will offer an $ATOM bonding zone in a core shard to compete with collective "liquid staking" service providers.
-These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as determined by the the system determined by the $ATOM1 stakers.
+These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as determined by the the system determined by the $ATONE stakers.
 The bonders of
 $ATOM toward this service will receive liquid $phATOM tokens.

-In addition to Gaia's $ATOM, AtomOne's $ATOM1 tokens will also be bondable to
+In addition to Gaia's $ATOM, AtomOne's $ATONE tokens will also be bondable to
-$phATOM1 tokens.
+$phATONE tokens.
 So there will be $phATOM along side $phATOM1 tokens, but with some differences in tokenomics between them.
-We have more control over $phATOM1 tokenomics, though the changes we introduce for $phATOM1 may be upstreamed to Gaia for $phATOM.
+We have more control over $phATONE tokenomics, though the changes we introduce for $phATONE may be upstreamed to Gaia for $phATOM.

 In return for delegating voting decisions from $ATOM bonded $phATOM holders to
-$ATOM1 stakers, the AtomHub will offer the $phATOM holders the opportunity for all perpetuity, the merger of $phATOM to $phATOM1 according to a reasonable exchange ratio as determined by the best available means as determined by
+$ATONE stakers, the AtomHub will offer the $phATOM holders the opportunity for all perpetuity, the merger of $phATOM to $phATONE according to a reasonable exchange ratio as determined by the best available means as determined by
-$ATOM1 stakers, with a minimum conversion penalty of 20% and no more favorable to $phATOM than 1:2 by total market cap between $phATOM and $phATOM1.
-For clarity this means that upon the failure of Gaia the $phATOM token holders can dilute the $phATOM1 holders such that $phATOM1 holders have as low as 2/3 the underlying $ATOM1 as before the merge (but no less).
+$ATONE stakers, with a minimum conversion penalty of 20% and no more favorable to $phATOM than 1:2 by total market cap between $phATOM and $phATONE.
+For clarity this means that upon the failure of Gaia the $phATOM token holders can dilute the $phATONE holders such that $phATOM1 holders have as low as 2/3 the underlying $ATONE as before the merge (but no less).

-The conversion penalty may decrease below 20% for $phATOM to $phATOM1 merger with a Supermajority of $ATOM1 stakers.
+The conversion penalty may decrease below 20% for $phATOM to $phATONE merger with a Supermajority of $ATONE stakers.

 AtomOne with a Constitutional Majority may decrease the merger ratio cap from 1:2 (1/3) even down to zero (e.g. to terminate the support of $phATOM) but the